As an Amazon Associate I earn from qualifying purchases.

 - They are easy to store and take up very little space

-We ship almost all of our clothing items in polymailers and figure it saves us around $1 an order, not to mention all the time saved!
+We ship almost all of our clothing items in poly mailers and it saves us a ton of money (not to mention time).

-Not all poly mailers on the market are created equal.
+However, not all poly mailers on the market are created equal.
 There are many versions that are thin (they tear easily) and have a very weak adhesive.
-We typically buy from SJPack on Amazon and get our mailers in 10″x13″ and 14.5″x19“
+Be sure to shop around to find a well-reviewed company that isn’t just looking to make a quick buck.

 *If you have an eBay store subscription be sure to use your quarterly shipping supplies credit before buying extra

 There was a time when we took almost all of our clothing pictures using mannequins.
 We had 3 different sizes on hand and thought it really made us stand out from the crowd.
-These days, I firmly believe that a mannequin is unnecessary for the majority of sellers and we only use our for 10% or so of the clothing we picture.
-Flat-lays and hangers allow you to picture items much faster and, in my opinion, is easier to make look nice.
+These days, I firmly believe that a mannequin is unnecessary for the majority of sellers and we only use ours for 10% or so of the clothing we picture.
+Flat lays and hangers allow you to picture items much faster and, in my opinion, it’s easier to make look nice.

-Cute Hangers: This should be obvious.
+Cute Hangers (Amazon link): This should be obvious.
 If you’re trying to sell cute clothes, hang them on a cute hanger.
 These have the added benefit of adding color to any picture which can give you a more accurate color balance.

-Before we bought a lighting system, there were be whole days that we couldn’t take a single picture because we couldn’t get the lighting just right!
+Before we bought a lighting system, there were whole days that we couldn’t take a single picture because we couldn’t get the lighting just right!
 The picture is your customer’s first point of contact with your item and, if it’s poor, it can turn them off from even clicking on your listing.
-The lighting system that we use was incredibly budget friendly and very easy to set up.
-For around $60 you can get set up to take perfect pictures anywhere, any time of day.

-If the light kit is too much of an investment for you, here are two cheaper tricks you can try out: pick up some floor lamps from a thrift store and stick daylight white bulbs in them.
-Or, if you want a more permanent solution, check out this DIY.
+If you’re not ready for a lighting kit, there are two cheaper tricks you can try out: pick up some floor lamps from a thrift store and stick daylight white bulbs in them.
+Or, if you want a more permanent solution, check out our homemade camera lighting set-up.

-Believe it or not, it’s possible to do $100,00 or more on eBay just selling thrifted shoes.
-If you specialize in footwear, it’s not trick at all to recognize half a dozen pair at a thrift store that are worth picking up every time.
+Believe it or not, it’s possible to do $100,00/year or more on eBay just selling thrifted shoes.
+If you specialize in footwear, it’s no trick at all to recognize half a dozen pairs at a thrift store that are worth picking up every time.
 We have found shoes worth over $300 at Goodwill and routinely pick up shoes in the $100 range.
-(Check out this article for shoes brands that sell well on eBay).
+(Check out this article for shoe brands that sell well on eBay).

-Finding shoes is only half the battle however.
-No one wants to buy stinky shapeless looking shoes.
+Finding shoes is only half the battle, however.
+No one wants to buy stinky shapeless-looking shoes.
 Since your pictures are the only real interaction your buyer has with your item you better….put your best foot forward.
-Beyond the obvious items (shoes polish, etc) we use the following items to make sure our shoes are looking awesome:
+Beyond the obvious items (shoe polish, etc) we use the following items to make sure our shoes are looking awesome: